 - Telemedicine offers providers opportunities for continuing medical education through various seminars and discussions.

 - Patients can easily access reliable sources of information to keep themselves updated on their care.’

 Telemedicine is closely linked with health information technology, as it utilizes health IT in order to provide care.
 This has led to the idea of telemedicine as “on demand” care, i.e., the ability to get on your mobile device and instantly speak with a physician.
 Telemedicine mobile apps have made healthcare even easier and faster to access from any location with just one click.

 Despite the many positive aspects contributing to market growth, there are a few factors that limit the market.
 There still remain legal and reimbursement issues.
 In many situations, telemedicine laws for reimbursement are handled state-by-state, so reimbursement might vary for the same procedures.
 For example, in some treatments, a video connection is a prerequisite for financial reimbursement in one state, where another may regard an audio engagement as equivalent to an in-person visit.
 These inconsistencies are a challenge to telemedicine that is continually addressed by organizations like the American Telehealth Association.
 Another challenge is the adoption of medical practitioners who may be less technically adept, as some doctors are in their late fifties and are more comfortable practicing medicine in traditional settings.

 Moving Forward with Innovative Telemedicine

-Even considering the limiting factors to market growth, more physicians are adopting telemedicine in their practices to bring convenient, low-cost, high-quality care to their patients.
-Investing in telemedicine is a method by which a medical practice can extend its business beyond geographic limitations and will continue to grow as applications and infrastructure continues evolving to meet or exceed the value of traditional clinical locations.
+Even considering the limiting factors to market growth, more physicians are adopting telemedicine.
+This will enable their practices to bring convenient, low-cost, high-quality care to their patients.
+Investing in telemedicine is a method by which a medical practice can extend its business beyond geographic limitations.
+Continues growth as applications and infrastructure continue evolving to meet or exceed the value of traditional clinical locations.